PizzaServices/LabyrinthPathFinder/README.md

 I adapted the task a bit, so that you can now specify any starting point and any end point and the algorithm checks if there is a way to get there.
 If it does, it will display it on the console, if it does not, it will display a corresponding message.

-The path must always be specified with "\\" instead of simple "\", since this is used directly.
+The path must always be specified with double "\\" instead of simple "\\", since this is used directly.

 | Input      | Output      |
 |------------|-------------|